 Use these Europe train travel tips on how to find and buy cheap train tickets and the best resources to plan your Euro rail trip.

-I always encourage travellers to utilise the vast train network that exists across Europe.
-Over 30 countries are connected by railroad, stretching from Ireland to Istanbul.
-From each country’s regional networks to the well established Eurostar, to multiple month InterRail passes, city-hopping on the railroad less travelled can be more cost-effective and culturally insightful than taking the quick and easy option of a flight.
+I always encourage travellers to utilise the extensive train network across Europe.
+More than 30 countries are connected by rail, stretching from Ireland to Istanbul.
+From each country’s regional networks to the well-established Eurostar to multi-month Interrail passes, city-hopping on the less-travelled railroad can be more cost-effective and culturally insightful than taking the quick, easy option of a flight.

 Planning Your Euro Train Trip